NLnetLabs/routinator/source/interactive.rst

      Outputs the RPKI validity for a specific announcement by supplying an Autonomous System Number (ASN) and an IP prefix.

+During the validation process, logging information will be printed to standard error.
+You can influence the amount of details returned with the :option:`--verbose` and :option:`--quiet` options.
+To learn more about what kind of information returned, refer to the :ref:`Logging <doc_routinator_logging>` section.

 Printing a List of VRPs
 -----------------------